 RMAD Disaster Recovery Edition also supports Bare Metal Recovery (BMR) backups.
 With BMR backups, you can completely rebuild the server if necessary.
-For more details, refer Bare metal forest recovery.

 Creating BMR and Active Directory backups

 Recovery Manager for Active Directory (RMAD) allows you to create backups of system-specific data known as the Active Directory and BMR backups.
 Note that RMAD creates Active Directory backups for Active Directory domain controllers only.